yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 </div>

-Using this matrix, that means we discard the two last popular clusters.
+Using this weighted table, that means we discard the two last popular clusters.
-And we don't care if the framework is popular or just middly popular.
+And we don't make any difference between popular and middly popular frameworks.

-That also means, excellent expressive framework are 10x more likely to be chosen than wors expressive class.
+Also, excellent expressive framework are 10x more likely to be chosen than worst expressive class.

-We will give better insight in the choice section.
+So for each framework we compute its score relatively to a weighted table.
+And we select the best(s).

+The weighted table parameter depending on your needs.
+You might not need a fast framework, nor a popular one for example.
+In the choice section, we will discuss this further.

 It is now time to try to get these measures.

 ## Objective measures

 None of these property can be measured with perfect precision.
 But each time we should get an order of magnitude for each.
-For some properties it is easier than from other.
+Some properties feels easier to measure than other.

 For example, popularity measure can be quite correct (at least for the most popular languages).
 It is more complex to measure the efficiency, expressiveness and easiness, but